backdoordata/backdoordata.github.io/_posts/2020-02-11-TN-HPI-Analysis.md

 df2.columns = new_cols
 ```
 ## Visualizing Post-Recession Growth
 To avoid another graph of 88 HPI curves, we can plot summary statistics instead!
-The figure below was created using the graphical plotting library in the Matplotlib package.
+The figure below was created using the graphical plotting library in Matplotlib.

 ![png](/images/HPI_Matplotlib_plot.png)

-Although this is not definitively correct, I find it to be useful thinking of this as an aeriel view of a "3-Dimensional Density Plot", where time is the additional variable.
+Although this is not definitively correct, I find it to be useful thinking of this as an aeriel view of a 3-Dimensional Density Plot, where time is the additional variable.
 This isn't too far-fetched either.
-I say this because, in our case, the HPI data is normally distributed at each point along the x-axis.
-Implying that, by the Empirical Rule, the opacity of each shaded region accurately depicts the density of points in that interval.
+I say this because the HPI data is normally distributed at each point along the x-axis.
+Implying that, by the Empirical Rule, the opacity of the shaded regions accurately depict the density of datapoints in each interval.

 Also included are the individual data points of the two counties at either end of the distribution.
 Davidson County (Nashville) had the highest overall increase of 93%, nearly doubling its HPI; the lowest in the state was Weakley County, only increasing 9%.

 ## Building An Interactive Choropleth Map
-To show individual county data **and** the housing market as a whole in a single figure, I utilized the extremely powerful and interactive data analysis toolset found in the Plotly Express library.
-Specifically, we will be making an interactive choropleth map, which is a thematic geo-map of Tennessee partioned by its counties.
+To show individual county data **and** the housing market as a whole in a single figure, I utilized the extremely powerful data analysis toolset found in the Plotly Express library.
+Specifically, an interactive thematic geo-map of Tennessee partioned by its counties.

-To define the geographical boundaries for the map, I used county specific codes from the Federal Information Processing Standards (FIPS) and a json file containing the corresponding latitude and longitude strings, which can be found [here](https://raw.githubusercontent.com/plotly/datasets/master/geojson-counties-fips.json).
+To define the geographical boundaries of the map, I used county specific codes from the Federal Information Processing Standards (FIPS) and a json file containing the corresponding latitude and longitude strings, which can be found [here](https://raw.githubusercontent.com/plotly/datasets/master/geojson-counties-fips.json).
 Plotly likes "tidy" data with as few columns as possible.
 Having 88 columns, this took quite a bit of restructuring.
-However, I did this for both dataframes so I could include both the HPI and the percent change of each county in the figure.
+I did this for both dataframes so I could include both the percent change and the HPI of each county in the figure.

 The major downside to the choropleth map is that it can be very computationally expensive.
-Since this is an interactive map, it has to reitterate through the data each frame, increasingly introducing latency.
+Since this is an interactive map, it has to reiterate through the data each frame, introducing increasingly more latency.

-To mitigate the complexity of our figure, I reduced the number of observation dates we pass to it.
+To mitigate complexity of the figure, I reduced the number of observation dates we pass to it.

 ```python